Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Introduction

 At the same time, regulatory frameworks such as § 14a \ac{EnWG} in Germany introduce new requirements for grid-oriented control of flexible loads via smart meter infrastructures \cite{KarmannPragmaticInteroperability}.
 This regulation mandates agreements for the grid-oriented control of devices such as heat pumps and \ac{EV} charging points in exchange for reduced network charges.
 To ensure non-discriminatory operation, it empowers \acp{DSO} to manage these loads through economic incentives or direct power limits while simultaneously requiring more precise digital monitoring of the distribution network.
 These developments increase both the availability of measurement data and the operational need for reliable grid state assessment.
 In critical or non-routine situations, insufficient data quality or uncertainty in the estimated grid state may require manual intervention by \acp{DSO} \cite{wagnerSupportingManualDecisionMaking2025}.

 Despite substantial progress in both scenario-based grid studies and \ac{LV} SE research, the interaction between long-term \ac{DER} energy transition pathways, resulting congestion patterns, and the measurement requirements for reliable congestion detection remains insufficiently quantified.
-In particular, it is unclear how measurement penetration levels must scale with increasing electrification to ensure that congestion events can be detected with sufficient accuracy and regulatory compliance.
+In particular, it is unclear what measurement configuration (smart-meter penetration together with the availability of transformer- and feeder-level instrumentation) is required to detect congestion events with sufficient accuracy and regulatory compliance as electrification increases.

-This work addresses this gap by linking German energy transition pathways for the period 2025--2045 with a systematic evaluation of \ac{SE} performance under varying measurement penetration levels.
+This work addresses this gap by linking the German Federal Government energy transition pathway for the period 2025--2045 with a systematic evaluation of \ac{SE} performance under the three \ac{VDEFNN} measurement constellations at the current regulatory minimum \ac{SMGW} penetration.
 Three research questions structure the investigation:

-\begin{description} \item[RQ1:] Considering different grid equipment configurations, in which energy transition pathways and at what points in time do thermal and voltage limit violations emerge in LV distribution grids, how do their frequency and severity evolve, and which grid components are primarily affected? \item[RQ2:] How does \ac{SE} accuracy and congestion detection capability depend on measurement penetration, and what minimum penetration levels are required to meet established quality targets under pathway-specific \ac{DER} deployment? \item[RQ3:] What regulatory adjustments to smart meter rollout requirements and grid monitoring standards are necessary to ensure adequate grid observability under the expected \ac{DER} deployment trajectories, specifically in the context of § 14a~\ac{EnWG}? \end{description}
+\begin{description} \item[RQ1:] Considering different grid equipment configurations, at what points in time do thermal and voltage limit violations emerge in representative rural and urban LV distribution grids, how do their frequency and severity evolve, and which grid components are primarily affected? \item[RQ2:] How does \ac{SE} accuracy and congestion detection capability depend on the type of measurement infrastructure (transformer, feeder, and smart meter instrumentation), and which constellation meets established quality targets for the congestion scenarios identified in RQ1? \item[RQ3:] What regulatory adjustments to smart meter rollout requirements and grid monitoring standards are necessary to ensure adequate grid observability under the expected \ac{DER} deployment trajectories, specifically in the context of § 14a~\ac{EnWG}? \end{description}

 To answer these questions, this work proposes a methodological framework that (i) derives congestion events and their characteristics from scenario-based time-series simulations, (ii) evaluates \ac{SE} accuracy and the detectability of thermal and voltage limits as a function of measurement concepts, and (iii) derives quantitative requirements for measurement infrastructure and monitoring with direct implications for current German regulations.